nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_nano1.md

   0.01578630143214552 + 0.49172628247971106im
 ```
 Each row in the logger printout of `tiar` corresponds
-to an iteration, the sign `-` means that there is
+to an iteration.
+The sign `-` corresponds to
 an unconverged eigenvalue, `+` corresponds to a converged
 eigenvalue and `=` corresponds to an eigenvalue which
-is almost converged.
+is almost converged (interpreted as a factor 10 from
+the convergence criteria).
 The eigenvalue  `0.007774845736605659 + 0.25923501436468327im`
 is reported by the default setting in the gmsh tool.